What are your days/hours?

 - Case or bag for your firearms (no uncased firearms off the firing line)

 If I don’t have something, can I buy it?

 Yes, we sell (at reasonable cost) eye protection, ear protection, chamber flags and target clamps if you need them.
 All are yours to keep at the end of the day.
 Cases are available to borrow.

 What kind of targets can I shoot?

 We shoot only paper targets TAPED (no staples) to coroplast backers that we provide.
-One target is included with your range fee, and more may be purchased. you can bring your own paper or “Shoot N See” type.
-You will need plastic clamps to hold the backers to our wooden uprights, see “What will I need to bring?” above for more information on clamps.
+One target is included with your range fee, and more may be purchased, or you can bring your own paper or “Shoot N See” type.
+You will need plastic clamps to hold the backers to the wooden 1×2 furring strips provided at each bench, see “What will I need to bring?” above for more information on clamps.
 No Tannerite or reactive targets allowed on the ranges.

 Do you have rental firearms?

 We do not have firearms available for rent.

 I read that there is a competition today, is the range still open for public/member use?